evaniftekhar/first-project/README.md

 ## Executive Summary

-Gym Equipment sales analysis of 1,233 records from years 2018-2024 shows monthly profits, YTD and MAT Profits across gym brands, suppliers, and category of gym equipment.
-Overall from 2018 to 2024, Airbikes is the leading gym equipment category with $5.76M total profits; Peak Performance Gear leads supplier profit contributions with $5.77M total; and Steel Power is the top performing gym brand with $2.88M total profits.
+Gym Equipment sales analysis of 1,233 records from years 2018-2024 shows monthly profits, YTD and MAT Profits across 9 gym brands, 3 suppliers (3 brands for each supplier), and 3 categories of gym equipment.

+From 2018 to 2024, Airbikes is the leading gym equipment category with $5.76M total profits (37% market share), noting that 6/9 brands sells airbikes while 5/9 brands sell rowing machines and treadmills.
+Peak Performance Gear leads supplier profit contributions with $5.77M total (37% market share).
+Steel Power is the top performing gym brand with $2.88M total profits (19% market share), noting that they are the only brand selling in all 3 categories while the others sell in 1 or 2 categories.

-In 2024 so far, Apex Athletics currently leads the airbikes market share contributing 18% of sales; Elevate Fitness leads the rowing machines market share contributing 21% of sales, and Spartan Sports leads the treadmills market share contributing 21% of sales.
+In 2024 so far, Apex Athletics currently leads the airbikes market share contributing 18% of sales with Peak Performance Gear suppling them; Elevate Fitness leads the rowing machines market share contributing 21% of sales with Peak Performance Gear also suppling them, and Spartan Sports leads the treadmills market share contributing 21% of sales with Iron Strength Equipment supplying them.

 Companies can benefit from expanding top product lines, optimizing bundling, and enhancing loyalty fitness programs to increase customer lifetime value.
 Targeted marketing and sales campaigns in certain monthly peaks throughout the year, along with improvements to digital channels to reach broader audience, will strengthen a companies market position and drive sustainable growth.